dexidp/helm-charts/.github/CONTRIBUTING.md

 helm lint charts/CHART
 ```

-Next, you should install the chart to a Kubernetes cluster to make sure your changes don't break existing functionality:
+Next, you should install the chart in a Kubernetes cluster to make sure your changes don't break existing functionality:

-> **Pro tip:** Create a `values.test.yaml` in the chart directory (don't worry about accidentally commiting it: it is in gitignore).
+> **Pro tip:** Create a `values.test.yaml` in the chart directory (don't worry about accidentally committing it: it is in gitignore).

 ```bash
 helm upgrade --install -f charts/CHART/values.test.yaml my-chart-test charts/CHART